Camp Ashraf: Popular Mobilization Units' parade

 On June 26, 2021, Toofan MRAPs were shown in a parade held by the Popular Mobilization Forces (PMF) at the camp, in Diyala province, Iraq.

 Warehousing of Zainabiyoun and Fatemiyoun fighters

-Since the fall of the Assad regime, Hundreds of Iran-Backed Fatemiyoun and Zainabiyoun fighters were warehoused inside complexes in the Al-Qa'im Bases and Camp Ashraf in Iraq's Diyala province by groups affiliated with the Popular Mobilization Forces and Islamic Resistance in Iraq.
+After the fall of the Assad regime in December 2024, hundreds of Iran-Backed Fatemiyoun and Zainabiyoun fighters were warehoused inside complexes in the Al-Qa'im Bases and Camp Ashraf in Iraq's Diyala province by groups affiliated with the Popular Mobilization Forces and Islamic Resistance in Iraq.

+2026 Iran War

+On 7 April 2026, an engineering site operated by the PMF inside Camp Ashraf was attacked by warplanes.
+Due to the loss of communications in areas surrounding Camp Ashraf, the number of casualties and damages caused by the bombing is unknown.
+Airstrikes in Basra targeting farms privately owned by Kata'ib Hezbollah leadership killed a senior commander and two other individuals.